nikobatzi1990/nikobatzi1990/README.md

 - 👋 Hi, I’m Nicole!
-I'm fairly proficient in JavaScript/Express, SQL, and React.
+I'm a fullstack developer proficient in JavaScript, Express, SQL, and React.
-- 👀 I’m interested in changing careers from English teacher to software engineer.
 - 🌱 I’m currently learning TypeScript and Python/Django.
 I'm also interesting in React Native and Docker.

 <!---